 Two stable states were observed when running our model starting from soil moisture conditions varying from 0 to 1 and keeping the initial values for the other three prognostic variables the same.
-Here, the values associated with each of the equilibrium states for temperature were between 2 and 6% different from DA, and between 1 and 16% different for humidity.
+Here, the values associated with each of the equilibrium states for temperature were between 2 and 6% different from the results from DA, and between 1 and 16% different for humidity.
 Also, the threshold on initial soil moisture separating the two equilibria changed from 0.32 (DA) to 0.26, but we can consider that the final states were nearly the same and the current model is valid.

-The dry state is reached for initial qs equal or less than 0.26: in this case, air (25 °C) and soil (26.6 °C) temperatures are high and evapotranspiration (E) equals precipitation (0.3 mm/day).
-As for initial values of qs above 0.26, the wet state is reached: air (17 °C) and soil (17.8 °C) temperatures are much lower than in the dry case and precipitation (3.4
+The dry state is reached for initial qs equal or less than 0.26: in this case, air (25 °C) and soil (26.6 °C) temperatures are high and evapotranspiration equals precipitation (0.3 mm/day).
+As for initial values of qs above 0.26, the wet state is reached: air (17 °C) and soil (17.8 °C) temperatures are much lower than in the dry case and precipitation (3.4 mm/day) is slightly higher than evapotranspiration (3 mm/day).